 Une femme mariée

-Une femme mariée is the eight Godard film.
-During 1964 Cannes festival, he offered to Luigi Chiarini to make a film in 3 months.
-So it would be ready to premiere at Venice (Luigi Chiarini was the director of 1964 Venice festival).
+Une femme mariée is Godard’s eighth film.
+During 1964 Cannes festival, he offered to Luigi Chiarini (director of the 1964 Venice festival) to make a film in 3 months, so it would be ready to premiere at Venice.
 The story is modelled on another film situation released the same year: La peau douce, by François Truffaut .
-The main subject of the film is a woman in her twenties, Charlotte (Macha Méril).
+The main subject of the film is a woman in her twenties, Charlotte (Macha Méril) of course without a conscience of its own and presented as empty of substance, as is often the case with Godard.
 She leads her life between her husband Pierre (Philippe Leroy), and her lover Robert (Bernard Noël).
-Pierre is a private airplane pilot, often absent.
-Robert is a theator actor who asks her to divorce Pierre.
+Pierre is a private airplane pilot, often absent, Robert is a theatre actor who asks her to divorce Pierre.
 She doesn’t know wich of the two men to choose, until she learns that she is pregnant.